 - You will need to have heart function tests while taking this drug.
 Talk with the doctor.

-- Severe lung problems have happened during or within 24 hours after getting this drug.
-Sometimes, lung problems have been deadly.
-Call your doctor right away if you have lung or breathing problems like trouble breathing, shortness of breath, or a cough that is new or worse.
+- Infusion reactions and lung problems have happened with this drug.
+If these happened, it was most often while the patient was getting this drug or within 24 hours after getting it.
+Sometimes, these problems were severe or even deadly.
+Call your doctor right away if you have headache or dizziness, passing out, upset stomach, throwing up, fever, chills, weakness, trouble breathing, shortness of breath, or a cough that is new or worse.

 - This drug may cause harm to the unborn baby or loss of the unborn baby if you take it while you are pregnant or if you get pregnant within 7 months after your last dose.

 - Use birth control that you can trust to prevent pregnancy while taking this drug and for at least 7 months after stopping this drug.

 - If you get pregnant while taking this drug or within 7 months after your last dose, call your doctor right away.